ipification/IPification-Flutter-Plugin/docs/README.md

     }
     if (authCode != null) {
         // TODO
-        // call your Token Exchange API with {code}
+        // call your Token Exchange API with {authCode}
     } else {
         // TODO
         // problem, please try again or handle it with another auth service